Leadership

 January 16, 2023 2:58 pm

-What are your key goals for 2023?
+What are your key goals for this year?
 You’ve probably established your business goals for the year ahead.
 But what about personal goals?
 What can you do to improve your leadership effectiveness and benefit your team?

-Let me offer a worthy resolution: In 2023, pledge to upgrade the quality of your communication.
+Let me offer a worthy resolution: This year, pledge to upgrade the quality of your communication.
 It’s a critical part of the work environment that many employees find lacking.
 A 2021 Gallup report found that only 7% of U.S. workers “strongly agree that communication is accurate, timely and open where they work.”[1]
 That’s a problem begging for a solution.

 You have the power to make things better.
 It begins with your own commitment.
-I’ve compiled a list of communication resolutions for 2023 to help you get started.
+I’ve compiled a list of communication resolutions to help you get started.

 Commit to improved communications